tmkim/dank_bank/DEVLOG.md

         -- need to revisit how my states and useEffect are implemented -- basically my state changes are triggering effects that change states and trigger effects again
     .. also tried implementing lodash debounce but having trouble installing ?

+1/15
+    Ok, so today's first focus is fixing my infinite looping UseEffect() when applying filters

+    -- quick fix "bug" where category filter wasn't working due to capitalization -- made category filter off by default : will show all results until a filter is added

+    .. so right now, starting with all filters off, I can choose ONE filter without it breaking.
+URL is updated.
+    -- deselecting the category will update the table but not the URL -- deselecting and reselecting the same category is ok -- selecting 2nd category causes infinite loop

+    AWWW YEAH IT WORKS BROTHERRRR
+    I just don't have to update my URL when filters are selected/deselected ++ confirmed that it work with searching

+    Tomorrow --
+        >>> Update Form - make sure updating details updates database
+                        - make sure new details appear in Item Table (without refresh)
+        >>> Create Form - make sure new entries are added to database
+                        - make sure new entries display in Item Table (without refresh)